matomugo60/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  I handled the 500 error when I added a new toy by confirming that there was a definded route for it in the routes.rb.
+I checked the toyscontroller file and discovered that is was stated as Toys and changed it to Toy.

 - Update the number of likes for a toy

   - How I debugged:
+  json was not being returned so I updated the code and it worked.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  There was no route for destroy and I updated it for it to work and not bring the 404 error.